hoangcuongzk1/hoangcuongzk1.github.io/docs/public/en/01-first-post.md

 ## Observing and Improving Myself
 Working alone means there’s no one around to evaluate my workflow or give feedback on the quality of what I create.
 When note-taking is purely personal, laziness can easily overpower discipline.

 By putting my thoughts, reflections, and research out in public, I’m giving myself a subtle form of accountability — a commitment I have to honor.
-Otherwise, I’d be losing credibility and battling my own conscience. *As the saying goes, “Character is what you do when no one is watching.”* (Châm ngôn dùng để diễn đạt ý tương tự.)
+Otherwise, I’d be losing credibility and battling my own conscience. *As the saying goes, “Character is what you do when no one is watching.”*

 ## Sharing Value
 Both in the past and now, I constantly seek out blogs and websites run by experienced developers.
 I’ve learned a great deal from such sources.